Planning your first visit to Paris? If so, start with these top 10 attractions and legendary sightseeing destinations.

 First settled by Romans in the 1st century, this famous Left Bank neighborhood has long attracted bohemians, scholars, and political protest.
 Look closely, and you'll see traces of medieval Paris in the narrow, winding streets and older buildings.

-Have a drink at the brasseries along Boulevard Saint Germain where Hemingway, Sartre, and Camus hung out during the 1920s, visit the tombs of French heroes and intellectuals at the Pantheon, and gaze at the timeless beauty of Lady and the Unicorn tapestries at the Cluny Museum.
+Have a drink at the brasseries along Boulevard Saint Germain where Hemingway, Sartre, and Camus hung out during the 1920s, visit the tombs of French heroes and intellectuals at the Pantheon, and gaze at the timeless beauty of The Lady and the Unicorn tapestries at the Cluny Museum.

 More to Enjoy: Explore the narrow winding side streets filled with old bookstores, tiny bistros, and quirky boutiques.
 Visit the beautiful old churches filled with artistic treasures, including Saint Julien le Pauvre, dating back to the Middle Ages.
-Go back even farther in time and visit a 1st century Roman arena, one of the Latin Quarter's "hidden treasures."

 Find fun ways to explore the Latin Quarter